Jayanth2209/Mini-Task-1/README.md

 # Task-1
 # Project 1 - Easy Soil Moisture Sensor Arduino 7 Segment Display :
+Purpose - Testing moisture content in a soil
+Based on - Arduino
 This is a fairly easy project to make.
 It's used to check the moisture content of the soil and display it on a 7-segment display using an Arduino Uno and a Soil Moisture sensor.
 Suitable wiring is done.
 To check the moisture content, the sensor is dipped into the soil and the display on the 7-segment display shows the moisture content in the soil.

-# Project 2 - Arduino Barometer :
+# Project 2 - Advanced Irrigation System :
+Purpose - Automated Irrigation system to overcome over or under irrigation.
+Based on - Arduino
+This project deals with the building of an IoT based smart irrigation system by analyzing the soil parameters and weather.

 # Project 3 - Raspberry Pi based Weather Station:
 This project is to build a compact weather station using a wireless Raspberry Pi Zero.
 They used AZ-Touch Pi0 kit for the display.
 It is made compatible with Pizero.
 Then the Raspbian image is copied into an SD card and is put into the Pizero.
 This Raspbian image is burned and a SSH connection is enabled and the details are entered.
 The Raspberry Pi is then rebooted.
 The weather station will be launched after rebooting.